 Biography

-Cynthia is a pioneer of a brand new genre – the animated music score, such as In A Blink of An Eye, whose music was commissioned by ROCO Chamber Orchestra.
-In A Blink of An Eye (2022) celebrates the wondrous, though ephemeral, nature of life.
-One life, even if short-lived, can impact others in extraordinary ways.
-This work is inspired by Chinese-American Iris Chang’s words: “You as ONE individual can change millions of lives.
+As a music score animator, Cynthia’s creative process involves music first and visuals second, taking previously-composed pieces then visually re-imagining them.
+Her work In A Blink of An Eye, whose music was commissioned by ROCO Chamber Orchestra, brings her orchestral score to life by transforming static music notation into vibrant, colorful animation, culminating into a humorous surprise at the end.
+The piece celebrates the wondrous, though ephemeral, nature of life.
+One life, even if short-lived, can impact others in extraordinary ways and is inspired by Chinese-American Iris Chang’s words: “You as ONE individual can change millions of lives.
 Think big.”

 In January 2023, iSING! and Philadelphia Orchestra, together with soprano Esther Maureen Kelly and conductor Lio Kuokman, presented the North American premiere of Cynthia’s Snow on the River at the Kimmel Center, Philadelphia, and Alice Tully Hall at Lincoln Center, New York.
 An iSING!
 2020 prizewinner, her piece was hailed as a “standout [composition] of the night” (OperaWire).